keepertech/kt.jsonapi/README.rst

    ``related`` `resource link not change because of changes to the referenced resource`_.

 #.
+Allow a Flask application to provide specialized context
+   implementations that can provide appropriate `JSON:API Object`_ values.

+#.
+Support serialization of a `JSON:API Object`_ with all responses.

+#.
 Avoid unintended chained exceptions in ``context()`` and
    ``error_context()`` high-level functions.